 The Limited Partnership recognizes financial instruments at fair value upon initial recognition plus transaction costs in the case of financial instruments measured at amortized cost.
 Regular way purchases and sales of financial assets are recognized at their trade date.
-After initial recognition, financial assets are measured at fair value with unrealized gains or losses presented in the statements of comprehensive income (loss) within net gain (loss) on investments at fair value through profit or loss in the period in which they arise.
+After initial recognition, financial assets are measured at fair value with unrealized gains or losses presented in the Statements of Comprehensive (Loss) Income within net gain (loss) on investments at fair value through profit or loss in the period in which they arise.